Tieahapani/Portfolio-Coach/README.md

 │  3.
 Gemini 2.5 Flash → gap analysis + project recommendations │
 │                                                               │
 │  Accept a project → tracked in SQLite                         │
-│  Create the repo → auto-detected on your next visit           │ │  Click "Coach me" → AI agent reads your repo and reports back │ │                                                               │ │  Peer matching → your profile is embedded as a vector and     │ │  searched against other users (ChromaDB vector database)      │
+│  Create the repo → auto-detected, commits + collaborators     │
+│  refreshed by a background loop every 30 minutes              │ │  Click "Coach me" → AI agent reads your repo, compares it     │ │  against its last assessment, and reports what changed        │ │                                                               │ │  Peer matching → your profile is embedded as a vector and     │ │  searched against other users (ChromaDB vector database)      │